kqdtran/ninjascraper/README.md

 ### FAQs
 Q: Why don't you write something automatically get exams for us without too many additional arguments like what Vaishall did for CS?

 A: I would love to, but we have finals next week...
 Beside, I'm inexperienced so that may take a lot of time.
 I will do that whenever I can!

 Q: Can I run this with Python3?

 A: Currently, no. Python3's urllib.request is pretty annoying and will require a lot of syntax's editting.

 Q: This is so cool!
 Thanks!

-A: You're welcome :) Please thanks Vaishall Shankar as well.
+A: You're welcome :) Please thanks Vaishaal Shankar as well.
 He did almost everything.
 I basically just tweaked it a little bit, added in this big README file to make it clearer and support all other courses beside CS courses.

-### Original Description by Vaishall Shankar
+### Original Description by Vaishaal Shankar
 https://github.com/Vaishaal/ninjascraper

 gets exams from ninjacourses